frictionlessdata/tableschema-py/README.md

 The number of rows used by `infer` can be limited with the `row_limit` argument.

-### exceptions

-The library provides various of exceptions.
-Please consult with docstrings.

 ### plugins

 JSON Table Schema has a plugin system.
 Any package with the name like `jsontableschema_<name>` could be imported as: